This week we’re looking at how the database engine stores GUIDs (globally unique identifiers), specifically known as

 cc05e271-bacf-4472-901c-957568484405.
 An argument could be made that lowercase hexadecimal is easier to read.

-If we take a closer look at our example GUID, we notice that the time-high-and-version octet starts with the number 4.
+If we take a closer look at our example GUID, we notice that the time-high-and-version segment starts with the number 4.
 This GUID is generated using the latest RFC standard (which is version 4), followed by the time-high value.
-In other words, if you want to know which version the GUID follows, check out that first position of the third octet.
+In other words, if you want to know which version the GUID follows, check out that first position of the third segment.